5 Questions To Ask College Alumni

-Selecting a college is an important choice with long term implications for your future.
-Wherever you choose to go, you are dedicating four years and thousands of dollars to that college and in return, you expect a positive and worthwhile experience.
-Even more important, the college you end up at needs to give you the best chance to succeed.
+Selecting a college is an important choice with long-term implications for your future.
+Wherever you choose to go, you are dedicating four years and thousands of dollars to that college, and in return, you expect a positive and worthwhile experience.
+Even more important, the college you select needs to give you the best chance to succeed.
 It must offer you multiple opportunities to prepare you for your chosen career and the real world that awaits you.
 It also must provide the type of environment that will help you to learn and grow as a student and as a person.

-This question is important because a student experience can vary depending on what their major was.
-Out of the three alumni, you speak to, ensure at least once studied the same subject(s) you plan on pursuing.
-This gives you an idea of what your time will be like.
+This question is important because a student’s experience can vary depending on what their major was.
+Out of the three alumni you speak to, ensure at least once studied the same subject(s) you plan on pursuing.
+Doing so gives you an idea of what your time will be like.
 If certain classes are difficult, you can plan ahead by ensuring you take that class at a time where you function at a high level.

 What was the biggest transitional issue you faced when you started at the college?

 Even if you do all your research and choose the ideal college for your needs and goals, the transition can still be difficult.
 If you are going away to school, then you are starting a new routine, with new people, in a new environment.
-If you are not careful then this massive change can overwhelm you and your grades may suffer.
+If you are not careful, then this massive change can overwhelm you.
+Your grades may suffer.

 By asking this question you are getting advice from someone who has already been there.
 Not only can they tell you what to expect, but they may also bring up something you never even thought of before.
 This lets you prepare ahead of time and ensure that whatever is coming will not distract from your schoolwork and knock you off course.